caosen469/Matlab/visualization.md

 if we want to calculate the mean value of a vector which incldue 'NaN', we could use the following code:
     avgP = mean(table.Pressure, 'omitnan')

+# *Deleting missing data*
+Some functions allow the style of "omitnan", some not.
+For functions which are not allowed to use omit style, we can delete the NaN observations.
+    *Note*: missing values are NaN, missing datatime is NaT, missing categorical data are undefined.

+    *Note*: using "ismissing" function on a table to identify the location of any missing values.

+For the example table, the code should be: "ismissing(data)"

+    *Note*: Using "any" function to determine which rows has any true value. e.g. trueRows = any(grid, 2) The 2 means search any true value in second demensions, which is row.
+(The first dimension is column)

+    *Combine "ismissing" and "any", we could get a column vector whose each element represeant a row, if the value is 1, means there is missing value in that row, vise versa.*

+We can delete rows in a table if we the index of those table, in this tutorial, we got the logical column vector from the combination of "any" and "ismissing", then we can do this:
+    table(logicalV,:) = [], then all the rows incldue missing values are deleted.